aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 Right Sizing as per the AWS Well-Architected Framework, is using “… using the lowest cost resource that still meets the technical specifications of a specific workload”.

+In Kubernetes, this means setting the right CPU and Memory for Amazon EKS on AWS Fargate and selecting the right EC2 Instance type, for running containers on POds.

+***Amazon EKS on AWS Fargate***
+When pods are scheduled on Fargate, the vCPU and memory reservations within the pod specification determine how much CPU and memory to provision for the pod.

+The list of vCPU and memory combinations that are available for pods running on Fargate are listed in the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html).
+If you do not specify a vCPU and memory combination, then the smallest available combination is used (.25 vCPU and 0.5 GB memory).

+***Amazon EKS on EC2***

 ### Key AWS Services